 She was a particular woman by most accounts.
 My mum remembers Nana Ling’s garden organised in neat rows with bottle tops used as markers to indicate what was growing in each row.
 She also remembers Nana Ling storing money away in packets, labelled with the amount and where it came from, and warning her inquisitive hands away from a pair of delicate blue vases that always took my mum’s eye (and, thanks to that warning, now sit in my mum’s display cabinet).

 Nana Ling was also a keen gardener, recipe collector and letter writer.
 My mum has hundreds of stamps Nana Ling cut from letters she received from penpals around the world.
-This blog is based around a notebook that contains her handwritten recipes, most dated and attributed to a source.

 She lived in tough times.
 Much of her life was spent living in “the bush” with no electricity, tap water or telephone.
 One of her sons wrote (in an unpublished memoir) that he has memories of Nana Ling “crying because there was no money in the house to buy food.”